 Correct key selection is critical, since pieces of evidence, which might be correlated to each other must be assigned the same key and sent to the same Komondor node for correlation.
 Note that these pieces do not have to be detected by the same probe, yet they can be aggregated by the same correlation unit.
-The Komondor system is essentially a middle layer inserted into the intrusion detection data path.
 The nodes of the DHT are the correlation units, which have to implement the same correlation methods as their centralized counterparts.
-However, the correlation procedure is started as soon as the preprocessing stage with the key selection, and it is finalized at the correlation units.
+The correlation procedure is started as soon as the preprocessing stage with the key selection, and it is finalized at the correlation units.

 The detected and preprocessed data of suspicious events is stored in the Komondor overlay.
 In this system, the key assigned at the preprocessing stage of detection is used as a key for DHT operations as well.
 The value parts of the $\langle key; value \rangle$ pairs stored are any other data, which might be useful for detection or protection.
 As all nodes use the same key selection mechanism and the same hash function, events related to each other will be stored at the same node, as seen in Figure 1.
-This way the algorithm ensures that the aggregator node has perfect knowledge of all events related to the attack in question.
+This way the algorithm ensures that the aggregator node has perfect knowledge of all events related to the attack in question, and is able to recognize the attack as well.

-The reason why a structured overlay - Kademlia - was selected for the Komondor system is that it has the advantages of distributed and centralized detection systems as well.
+The reason why a structured overlay was selected for the Komondor system is that it combines the advantages of both the distributed and centralized detection systems.
 Event data collected has to be sent to a single collector node only (this would not be possible with an unstructured overlay, as those have no global rule to map a key to a node.)
 Moreover, when Komondor nodes are under multiple but unrelated attacks, the network and computational load of both aggregation and correlation is distributed among nodes.
-The Komondor system neither has a single point of failure: the responsibility of correlating particular events is transferred to another node in this case.
+Moreover, the Komondor system does not have a single point of failure: the responsibility of correlating particular events is transferred to another node in this case.
 The overlay can also be used to disseminate other type of information as well, for example the attack alerts, which enable nodes to create protection.